 The path was now pretty much a small river all the way to the small board walk; that crosses the first of many run-offs of the Ouse into the flood plains.
 And here looking out across the muddy, high, waters of the Manor Farm pits I could see another two Goosander.
 Lots of Mallard and Shoveler.
 And Broken wing my friendly Greylag Goose, that has survived at least two years here without being able to fly!

 In the flooded trees Robins, Dunnocks and Wren held court with their loud songs, while above them in the trees good numbers of Song Thrush, Redwing and Fieldfare filtered through.
 A single Pied Wagtail stopped to admire its reflection in the crystal clear waters.

 |Pied Wagtail resting over the floods|

-Barely looking at the camp site lakes, well there were 4 Tufted Duck, 2 Great Crested Grebe and a Coot, I carried on West, again mainly splashing my way along the new brook that is that path.
+Barely looking at the camp site lakes, well there were 4 Tufted Duck, 2 Great Crested Grebe and a Coot.
+I carried on West.
+Again mainly splashing my way along the new brook that is the path.
 Suddenly a massive flock of Canada Geese flew over honking loudly, passing me several times before settling over the river on more flooded puddles, half scaring the local Moorhen to death.

-I was nearing the Millenium bridge now and while I waded through the long, but shallow flooding before it I spent a few moments looking for the local chats, their weedy habitat is much diminished now but a pair of Reed bunting were happy to pose for a photo or two and across the river a small finch flock picked its way along a distant hedge, mainly the common Goldfinch and Chaffinch but a couple of Greenfinch keeping them company.
+I was nearing the Millennium bridge now and while I waded through the long, but shallow flooding before it I spent a few moments looking for the local chats.
+Their weedy habitat is much diminished now but a pair of Reed bunting were happy to pose for a photo or two; and across the river a small finch flock picked its way along a distant hedge; mainly the common Goldfinch and Chaffinch but a couple of Greenfinch keeping them company.

 |Reed Bunting (male)|